ppy/osu-wiki/wiki/History_of_osu!/2022/en.md

 More artists joined the [Featured Artist](/wiki/People/Featured_Artists) program in the new year, namely [NIWASHI](https://osu.ppy.sh/beatmaps/artists/228), [DGK](https://osu.ppy.sh/beatmaps/artists/229), [Haywyre](https://osu.ppy.sh/beatmaps/artists/230), [satella](https://osu.ppy.sh/beatmaps/artists/231), [Vansire](https://osu.ppy.sh/beatmaps/artists/232), [Boom Kitty](https://osu.ppy.sh/beatmaps/artists/233), [Annabel](https://osu.ppy.sh/beatmaps/artists/234), and [Maduk](https://osu.ppy.sh/beatmaps/artists/235).

-On 9 January, an [osu! community meeting](/wiki/Community/osu!_community_meetings) was held by the [osu! team](/wiki/People/osu!_team), discussing HP mechanics and general questions with community members.[^community-meeting-hp] In particular, many osu!mania players voiced that they desired osu!(lazer)'s HP drain to be less harsh, since osu!mania in osu!(stable) had no passive drain contrary to osu!(lazer) at the time. [peppy](https://osu.ppy.sh/users/2) mentioned that he would like to standardise HP drain across all 4 game modes to simplify gameplay for newcomers on lazer.
+On 9 January, an [osu! community meeting](/wiki/Community/osu!_community_meetings) was held by the [osu! team](/wiki/People/osu!_team), discussing HP mechanics and general questions with community members.[^community-meeting-hp] In particular, many osu!mania players voiced that they desired osu!(lazer)'s HP drain to be less harsh, since osu!mania in osu!(stable) had no passive drain contrary to osu!(lazer) at the time. ::peppy::{ user-id=2 } mentioned that he would like to standardise HP drain across all 4 game modes to simplify gameplay for newcomers on lazer.
 2 weeks later, on 22 January, there was another meeting with the osu! team detailing the continued development and answering various questions from the community.[^community-meeting-dev]

 The editor in osu!(lazer) got a new feature which allows mappers to rotate selections via a button.[^editor-rotate] Meanwhile, a new database system called [Realm](https://realm.io/) was implemented in the client, providing better efficiency and reliability.
 A progress bar was added at the start of the game while migration was going on, as it could take a while if there were large amounts of beatmaps and other data.[^realm]